• videocam Live Webinar with Live Q&A

 VII.
 Strategies closing coverage gaps

-The panel will review these and another important issues:
+The panel will review these and other important issues, such as:

-• How can gaps in coverage be filled outside insurance?
+• How can gaps in coverage be filled outside insurance, including through contractual risk-shifting mechanisms?